 The best time to visit Tawang is between October to March as the temperature remains pleasant during this time.
 However one may visit this beautiful town at any time of the year and if you wish to avoid the peak season crowds then, one must skip the months between October to March.

-Historians claim that Tawang was the part of Tibet in the 16th century and was home to Monpa people, the inhabitants of Tibet.
+Historians claim that Tawang was part of Tibet in the 16th century and was home to the Monpa people, the inhabitants of Tibet.
 Tawang was also the birthplace of the 6th Dalai Lama Tsangyang Gyatso.

 However, it was not a part of India until Britishers invaded the country.
-There lies an interesting story that led to the integration of Tawang in Indian territory.
+There lies an interesting story that led to the integration of Tawang into Indian territory.
 It happened amid the freedom struggle movements in India in the 20th century.